Unleash

 A killswitch for the fancy payment option.
 It is disabled in production.

-It’s pretty simple to use inverted feature flags to introduce kill switches into your service.
+It’s pretty simple to use feature flags to introduce kill switches into your service.

 Still, it’s important to keep the number of long-lived kill switches to a minimum.
 You should treat them as a powerful tool to manually degrade your service by turning off non-critical features during high load.